unraid/docs/docs/unraid-os/manual/storage-management.md

     corrupt.
 - Stop the array.
 - Unassign the disk you want to upgrade.
-- Start the array to commit this change and make Unraid \'forget\' the current assignment.
+- Start the array to commit this change and make Unraid 'forget' the current assignment.
   - Unraid will how tell you that the missing disk is being emulated.
 It does this using the combination of the remaining